briancpark/numc/README.md

 ```

 #### Speed it up with SIMD
 Time to start speeding it up even more!
 We applied SIMD with [Intel Intrinsics](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#techs=SSE,SSE2,SSE3,SSSE3,SSE4_1,SSE4_2&expand=2184,2183,2177,3980,5999,6006,3594,5392,956).
 [Linked here](https://ark.intel.com/content/www/us/en/ark/products/75122/intel-core-i7-4770-processor-8m-cache-up-to-3-90-ghz.html) is the specs of the [Hive machines](https://www.ocf.berkeley.edu/~hkn/hivemind/).
 Vectorization provided near 3X speedup compared to `dumbpy`.
-We took the hints provided in the specs on which intrinsics should be used very well.
+We used the hints provided in the spec on which intrinsics should be used.
 We mainly used 256 bit vector operations as those were the maximum data provided by the Hive's Intel i7 4th generation processors.
-We also unrolled the loops for just the minimal speed up, although we are not sure if that actually makes a difference since the compiler could actually unroll it, but did it to just stay safe!
+We also unrolled the loops for a minimal speed up, although we are not sure if that actually makes a difference.
+We weren't sure if the compiler actually automatically unrolls it, but did it to just stay safe!

 ```c
 double *res_pointer = result->data[0];